Enrique Salem

-Salem served on the Board of City Year San Jose from 2015 through 2018 and is now a trustee of City Year.
+Biography

-Salem attended Dartmouth College where he earned a Bachelor's of Arts (BA) degree in Computer Science.
+Salem was born on November 2, 1965, in Barranquilla, Colombia, to two Christian Palestinian parents.
+He attended Dartmouth College, where he earned a Bachelor's of Arts (BA) degree in Computer Science.

 He was a Vice President at Peter Norton Computing which was acquired by Symantec in 1990, and he was a manager of the project to create the Norton Desktop for Windows.
-He left Symantec, then returned via the Brightmail acquisition.
+He left Symantec, only to return to the company via the Brightmail acquisition.